hspec/hspec/hspec-discover/README.markdown

 ## Limitations

 At the moment only monadic specs are supported.
-It is possible to support non-monadic specs, or even your custom specs through type classes.
+It would be possible to support non-monadic specs, or even your custom specs through type classes.
 Again, if you need any of those, write me an email, [open an issue on GitHub] (https://github.com/hspec/hspec/issues), or discuss your ideas at `#hspec` on freenode.